krzysk1/dhc2/README.md

  Some features may not work as intended and this aircraft could crash your Aerofly FS4.
  Use it at your own risk!

-Installation:
+# Installation

-1. Unzip file and move the folder "dhc2" to C:\Users\~\Documents\Aerofly FS4\aircraft.
+1. Unzip file and move the folder "dhc2" into the C:\Users\~\Documents\Aerofly FS 4\aircraft folder.

-Useful tips:
+# Uninstall

+1. Delete the folder "dhc2".

+# Resources

 More liveries and other resources are available here: https://github.com/FGMEMBERS/dhc2